railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Master_data.rst

    single: BoM; revisions

 The second tab, :guilabel:`Revisions`, is used to set down all the changes made to the bill of materials.
 After each change you can specify a revision number and some notes on the modifications you carried out.

 .. note:: Simplified View

-   The `Revisions` tab is only visible if the user works in the ``Extended`` view mode (which means that the user must belong to the group ``Useability / Extended View`` .
+   The `Revisions` tab is only visible if the user works in the ``Extended`` view mode (which means that the user should belong to the group ``Useability / Extended View`` .

 .. figure:: images/mrp_bom_revision.png
    :scale: 75